 There are very few missionaries that I know that couldn't use more funds, myself included.
 And I know many who are struggling by with very little support.

 Now I know it is God who calls us.
-And I have plenty of stories where myself or my family was in need and something that only God could orchestrate happened to meet an immediate need.
-But I can't help to think of why so many missionaries who are struggling and not thriving in their finances if they are called by God?
-Yes I know that God uses our funds (or lack of) to teach us.
-But I do believe there is more to it than just a teaching from God on trusting him.
+And I have plenty of stories where myself or my family was in need and something that only God could orchestrate what happened to meet an immediate need.
+But I can't help to think of why so many missionaries are struggling and not thriving in their finances if they are called by God?
+Yes, I know that God uses our funds (or lack of) to teach us.
+But I do believe there is more to it than just teaching from God on trusting him.

 Let us take the principle of this passage and apply it in our context.

-Am I being faithful?
+Am I faithful?

-We need to be faithful in 3 areas
+We need to be faithful in 3 areas.

 1- Faithful to Our Calling